Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

-\textbf{Part 2:} Recall the definition of basic and environmental background in Section \ref{s21}.
-For $\delta>0$, we couple in $[0,T]$ a Moran model with parameters $(s,u,\nu_0,\nu_1)$ and environment $\om$ to a Moran model with parameters $(s,u,\nu_0,\nu_1)$ and environment $\om_k$ (both of size $N$) by using: (1) the same initial type configuration, (2) the same basic background, and (3) using in the second population the environmental background of the first one time-changed by $\lambda_k^{-1}$.
-By construction of the function $\lambda_k$, under this coupling, the Moran model associated to $\om$ and the Moran model associated to $\om_k$, time-changed by $\lambda_k$, experience the same basic events out of the time-intervals $I_i^k$, and at times $r_i$, the success of simultaneous environmental reproductions is decided according to the same uniform random variables.
+Hence, using that $\log(1+x)\leq x$ for $x>-1$, {we obtain for $k$ sufficiently large } \textbf{Part 2:} For $\delta>0$, we couple in $[0,T]$ a Moran model with parameters $(\sigma_N,\theta_N,\nu_0,\nu_1)$ and environment $\om$ to a Moran model with parameters $(\sigma_N,\theta_N,\nu_0,\nu_1)$ and environment $\om_k$ (both of size $N$) by using: (1) the same initial type configuration, (2) the same basic background, and (3) using in the second population the environmental background of the first one time-changed by $\lambda_k^{-1}$. {Under this coupling and by construction of the function $\lambda_k$, the Moran model associated to $\om$ and the Moran model associated to $\om_k$ (time-changed by $\lambda_k$) experience the same basic events out of the time-intervals $I_i^k$.
+Moreover, at the times $r_i$,} the success of simultaneous environmental reproductions is decided according to the same uniform random variables.